 If you work with me, you will often have the option to incorporate clinical hypnosis into your treatment.
 I earned certification through the American Society of Clinical Hypnosis (ASCH, www.asch.net).
-The certification recognizes that I have met ASCH requirements for years of experience and for education, consultation, and professional licensure in a health care field.
+The certification recognizes that I have met ASCH requirements for formal training, consultation, and years of experience using hypnosis, and am professionally licensed in a health care field.

 Hypnosis can be defined as a state of focused attention and reduced peripheral awareness, during which time people become more receptive and responsive to suggestion.
 We all enter hypnotic states naturally, for example, when daydreaming or when very absorbed in a task or activity.

 Clinical hypnosis uses this natural state for therapeutic benefit.
 It can help with changing unconscious "habits" - acts that you may engage in without intending or often wanting to.
 The habits can be behavioral, as in the case of smoking or of nervous habits, or emotional, as in certain ways of thinking or moods.
 Hypnosis can help bring about quick, powerful changes in areas that you are motivated to address.

 Hypnosis can also be used for insight and exploration.
 Because it involves greater access to unconscious mental processes, hypnosis may help you to learn more about yourself, to rediscover parts of your personality, and to reconnect with memories.

 There are popular myths and misconceptions about hypnosis.
 It is important to know that, in a state of hypnosis, you still have self-control.
 The therapist cannot make you do or say anything that you do not want to, and could not induce changes in you without your permission (if the therapist tried to do this, it wouldn't work).
 Hypnosis is generally effective only for changes that the client wishes to make.
 Additionally, hypnosis is not sleep, and for the most part you can be expected to remain awake and to remember what happened during your hypnosis session.